The Helvy Journal

 Ferritin is the iron-stores marker and the earliest sign of iron deficiency, often low before haemoglobin drops.
 UK reference ranges vs optimal, low ferritin causes, why it's read with CRP, and when to see your GP.

-Serum B12, active B12, MMA and homocysteine explained in plain English.
+Serum B12, active B12, MMA and homocysteine explained.
 NHS vs optimal ranges, deficiency symptoms, the grey zone, and when to see your GP.

 The difference between serum and red cell folate, what low folate means for anaemia and pregnancy, the homocysteine link, and why folate is always read alongside vitamin B12.